Article I NAME OF ORGANISATION

 The Association of Camera Operators is a voluntary organisation of UK based, professional feature film, commercials, and television drama camera operators, specialising in the art of camera operating.
 The primary aim of the Association is to celebrate and promote the technical and creative skills of the Camera Operator and also to enrich these skills by being at the forefront of developments in technology and production methods.

-Staging of action, choreography of camera moves, composition and framing are all areas of expertise that the Camera Operator brings to the art of filmmaking along with the organisational and communication skills essential when dealing with cast and crew.
+Staging of action, the choreography of camera moves, composition and framing are all areas of expertise that the Camera Operator brings to the art of filmmaking along with the organisational and communication skills essential when dealing with cast and crew.
 We are proud of our role and the overriding benefit our skills bring to a production.

 Our role and influence within the camera department makes our contribution to debates about new technology and workflow practices essential.
 We welcome the need to embrace new skills and ways of working and also recognise the need to give them a solid grounding in the creative and technical traditions of our craft and to ensure that they are applied in a beneficial and appropriate way.